nfisher/cljbuck/README.md

 - [X] finish symbol parsing.
 - [ ] noop when there's no source modifications.
 - [ ] file IO optimisations (e.g. JNI).
+- [ ] remove or root all dependencies.
 - [ ] instrument JMH benchmarks for each stage.
 - [ ] AST generation.
 - [ ] evaluator.